phenopackets/domain-analysis/docs/domain-entities/clinical-findings.rst

 Phenopackets representation
 ++++++++++++++++++++++++++++++

 The Phenopackets schema represents phenotypic features with the `PhenotypicFeature <https://phenopackets-schema.readthedocs.io/en/latest/phenotype.html>`_ entity.
 It captures various aspects of a clinical characteristic of a subject, usually an abnormality.
-It also dedicates few fields to capture different types of qualifiers including negation, severity, and phenotype specific qualifiers.
-There is also a representation of the age of onset of the feature.
+It also defines a few fields to capture different types of qualifiers including negation, severity, and phenotype-specific qualifiers.
+There is also a representation of the age of onset of the phenotypic feature.

 For our current exome analysis use case we area primarily concerned with capturing the type of a phenotype and a positive vs negative assertion.
 Other aspects of the Phenopackets PhenotypicFeature will be addressed based on future driver use cases.